David Cross biography

 In 1992, Cross moved to Los Angeles, California.
 Not long after, he began appearing on the short-lived MTV skit comedy series The Ben Stiller Show (1992-1993) alongside a handful of burgeoning comedic actors, including Janeane Garofalo, Andy Dick and Bob Odenkirk.

-Throughout the 1990s and 2000s, Cross appeared in several small but memorable film roles, including in The Cable Guy (1996), Waiting For Guffman (1996), Men In Black (1997), Ghost World (2000), Scary Movie II (2001) and Eternal Sunshine of the Spotless Mind (2004).
-He also appeared in semi-recurring TV roles, including on The Drew Carey Show, NewsRadio and Just Shoot Me.
+Throughout the 1990s and 2000s, Cross appeared in several small but memorable film roles, including in The Cable Guy (1996), Waiting For Guffman (1996), Men In Black (1997), Ghost World (2001), Scary Movie II (2001) and Eternal Sunshine of the Spotless Mind (2004).
+He also appeared in semi-recurring television roles, including on The Drew Carey Show, NewsRadio and Just Shoot Me.

 On October 6, 2012, Cross wed actress Amber Tamblyn, who is 19 years his junior, and has starred in such films as The Sisterhood of the Traveling Pants and Beyond a Reasonable Doubt.
 The couple dated for two years before becoming engaged in 2011.